If you planning on visiting Morocco, then it’s likely that visiting the expansive sands of the Sahara desert is part of your trip plans.

 So read on to learn more about my experience of visiting the Merzouga desert, both independently and as part of a tour, and my top tips following them.

-Getting to the Merzouga Desert
+How to Get to the Merzouga Desert?

 Merzouga is the access town for the desert in the east of Morocco.